csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

 - cuDnn 8.2

 # Train
-The **Adaptive holographic imaging** can be implemented through following description.
-We shared 300 patches of ground truth data and 100 patches of diffraction pattern intensity for each distance - 7, 9, 11, 13, 15, and 17mm of polystyrene bead data.
+The **Adaptive holographic imaging** can be implemented through the following descriptions.
+We shared 300 patches of ground truth data and 100 patches of diffraction pattern intensity for distances of 7, 9, 11, 13, 15, and 17mm of polystyrene bead data.
 The data can be downloaded from [here](https://drive.google.com/drive/u/2/folders/1kOjNYEzl8IAgIC-VBdlFQtojzrqdr2YU).
 Download **train.zip and test.zip** for training.

 The data path should be